 Then came the worst game of the year.
 The coach let the most talented player on the team shoot each time down the court.
 The opposing team’s best player did the same.
 It was a one-on-one contest with eight other people on the court yelling, “Ball!
 Ball!
 Ball!”

 At the end of the game I felt like approaching the coach and yelling, “That’s not FU**IN’ basketball!”
 But of course I just left quietly and complained to my wife.
 I even hated on the other players, thinking to myself, “He can play and everything, but is he reading above his grade level?”
 It felt ugly.
-I was in danger of turning into (one of) the asshole parents of the Six and Under Basketball League.
+I was in danger of turning into the asshole sports dad of the Six and Under Basketball League.

 I took the next game off, and had my wife take him to the game, though Nile and I did run through some drills in the basement before he left.
 I had a funny feeling he’d make his first shot, but I didn’t want to say anything and jinx it.
 And I don’t even believe in jinxes.
 See, that’s what basketball does to me.